gpdloader/GpdLoaderTray/README.md

-**GpdLoaderTray v0.4** - Application for GPD Win handheld computer.
+**GpdLoaderTray v0.5** - Application for GPD Win handheld computer.

 GpdLoaderTray is an application that starts in windows system tray, and is activated when handheld is switched to X-controller.
 Once activated application can load imported GBA and MSDOS games.

-## Screenshots(v0.4)
+## Screenshots(v0.5)

 ![screenshot1](/images/screenshot.png)

+## Before you start
+ 0. Download GpdLoaderTray release zip file, and extract to folder.
+ 1. Run importgba_gui.exe to import GBA games.
+ 2. Run importexe.exe command to import MSDOS games. (no parameters will display usage information)
+ 3. Move created imports to root folder.

 ## Starting application
- 0. download GpdLoaderTray release zip file, and extract to folder.
- 1. run importexe.exe to import MSDOS games. (no parameters will display usage information)
- 2. run importgba.exe to import GBA games. (no parameters will display usage information)
- 3. move created imports to root folder.
- 4. run GpdLoaderTray1.exe application.
+ 0. Run GpdLoaderTray1.exe application.
- 5. switch to X-controller. (main loader screen will be displayed, switch off to hide screen)
+ 1. Switch to X-controller. (main loader screen will be displayed, switch off to hide screen)

 ## Usage (main loader screen)
  - D-Pad Up/Down : move up/down